gray rectangle with angle

 • Windshield washer fluid

-You will also need to look under the hood to rule out any problems inside the engine compartment.
-Your pre-trip truck inspection includes checking for adequate fluid levels and the condition of hoses, belts, and wires for safe operation.
-Pay particular attention to the oil pressure gauge to make sure it’s working properly.
+Look under the hood to rule out any problems inside the engine compartment.
+Check for adequate fluid levels and safe belt, hoss, and wire operation.
+Also, make sure the oil pressure gauge works properly.

 If your brakes aren’t working optimally, you put drivers and everybody else on the road in danger.
-A proper pre-trip inspection will include inspecting the brake system both in-cab and externally.
+A proper pre-trip inspection will cover the brake system both in-cab and externally:

 • Truck drivers should check the brake adjustment with the slack adjuster for proper alignment.